mpycroft/.dotfiles/README.md

 When run the install file will perform the following actions:

 * Clean links in the home directory
+* Link configuration files into the home directory
 * Install [Homebrew](https://brew.sh) and packages listed in the Brewfile

 ## Structure

 Files are split into a few different directories for easier organisation.

+* config - Configuration files
 * data - Contains data used during installation

 ## Installation